-GCR's Europe, Middle East and Africa Antitrust Review 2023 is one of a series of regional reviews that deliver specialist intelligence and research to our readers - general counsel, government agencies and private practitioners - who must navigate the world's increasingly complex competition regimes.
+GCR's Europe, Middle East and Africa Antitrust Review 2024 is one of a series of regional reviews that deliver specialist intelligence and research to our readers - general counsel, government agencies and private practitioners - who must navigate the world's increasingly complex competition regimes.

-Like its sister reviews covering the Americas and the Asia-Pacific region, this report provides an unparalleled annual update from competition enforcers and leading practitioners on key developments in both public enforcement and private litigation.
-In this latest edition, we have significantly expanded coverage of the European Union, with a specific focus on abuse of dominance and article 102 of the TFEU, a deep dive into the intersection between competition law and joint ventures, and analysis of vertical agreements under the new VBER.
-This features alongside updates from Angola, Cyprus, Denmark, Egypt, France, Germany, Greece, Israel, Switzerland, Turkey, the United Kingdom and Ukraine.
+Like its sister publications covering the Americas and the Asia-Pacific region, this review provides an unparalleled annual update from competition enforcers and leading practitioners on key developments in both public enforcement and private litigation.
+In this latest edition, we have significantly expanded coverage of the European Union, with a specific focus on competition law enforcement under the new EU digital market regime, a deep dive into trends in cartel enforcement in Germany and an economist's take on the UK's collective proceedings and unfair pricing.
+This features alongside updates on various aspects of the antitrust landscape in Cyprus, Denmark, Egypt, the European Union, France, Germany, Greece, Israel, Switzerland, Turkey and the United Kingdom.